13 Top-Rated Campgrounds near Sacramento, CA

 1. Beals Point Campground, Folsom Lake Recreation Area

-Near the Folsom Dam and on the shoreline of Folsom Lake, Beal's Point is one of three campgrounds within this massive recreation area.
-Offering 49 family sites with picnic tables and fire pits, Beal's Point also caters to RVs with an additional 20 full hookup sites available.
+Beal's Point is one of three campgrounds within the massive Folsom Lake State Recreation Area.
+It's on the lake's western shore, near the Folsom Dam, and has 49 family sites with picnic tables and fire pits.
+Beal's Point also caters to RVs with an additional 20 full hookup sites available.

 South of Beal's Point on the adjacent and smaller reservoir within the recreation area, Lake Natoma, the Negro Bar Campground features group sites that accommodate large get-togethers.